imtherealnaska/aata/README.md

 1. **Consensus as gameplay** – Most competitive games are zero-sum.
 What happens when you force cooperation before competition?
 The disagreement budget creates an interesting dynamic where players have to pick their battles.

 2. **Data-driven rules** – Board games usually hard-code piece logic.
 I wanted to see if you could build a system where movement rules are just JSON configurations.
 Turns out, you can.
 The entire rule engine is generic—it doesn't "know" what a Knight or Rook is, it just interprets capability data.

+## Demo:

+Screen recording of this project working: https://youtu.be/pf7UOvdQNBE